Middle Township gets $800,000 bid for liquor license

 For instance, several breweries and wineries have opened in the township and other areas of the county since that time, selling beer and wine by the glass under a state license.
 The township has also seen a proposal for a 101-room hotel, which would be entitled to a license to sell alcohol, and Cape May County plans to include alcohol sale in a public-private partnership in the former Rio Grande mall, to be known as County Commons, under yet another sort of license.

+MIDDLE TOWNSHIP — Faced with a group of angry neighbors, Township Committee decided to delay…

-Donohue said Monday that the township would receive an update on those plans from county officials this week.
-Work is underway at the site, which includes the former Kmart building, set to house county offices and a clinic for veterans.
+Donohue said Monday the township would receive an update on those plans from county officials this week.
+Work is underway at the site, which includes the former Kmart building, set to house county offices and a clinic for veterans, as well as a new movie theater.

 Township officials originally considered a $500,000 minimum bid, but after current license holders raised concerns, the minimum was increased to $750,000.
 But no one bid on the license by the Aug.
 21 deadline.

-Middle Township currently has five licenses for retail alcohol sales, known as a plenary retail license, along with four club licenses.
+Middle Township currently has five licenses for retail alcohol sales, known as plenary retail licenses, along with four club licenses.
 The money brought in would go to the township, to be used to reduce taxes, offset spending or go into surplus.

-Fred’s Tavern is a Stone Harbor landmark, opened by Fred Menzel in the 1930s.
-In the 1980s, it was more of a nightclub, the current owner, Menzel’s grandson Tom Hand told a reporter in October of 2012.

-An extensive renovation in 2011 made it again a bar and restaurant, reportedly with a more upscale feel.
-The exterior remained the same, with extensive renovations completed inside.

 Welcome to the discussion.